Perspective | Black people are the ones most impacted by the justice system. Shouldn’t they have a part in fixing it?

 Sulton shared more with me after the hearing.

 “I oppose parole boards because you have people meeting behind closed doors, making decisions in secret that affect the liberty of other human beings,” Sulton said.
-“And I oppose public policy being made that way too.
-People working out criminal justice issues policy in private, then presenting the final product to Black people, saying ‘Look at this thing we came up with, isn’t it great?’
+“And I oppose public policy being made that way, too.
+People working out criminal-justice issues policy in private, then presenting the final product to Black people, saying, ‘Look at this thing we came up with, isn’t it great?’
 No, it isn’t.
 We need to be involved every step of the way.”

-Allen, a Democrat who represents Ward 6 on the Council, also spoke with me after the hearing.
+Allen, a Democrat who represents Ward 6 on the council, also spoke with me after the hearing.
 He pointed out that several Black parolees did testify and that he “works hard ” to provide residents with opportunities to participate in policymaking.
 But he appreciated the point that Sulton was trying to make.

 “What I picked up on is that, in addition to coming up with the right decision, she wants us to make sure we are lifting up a number of voices and honoring the lived experiences of people in deciding which path to take,” Allen said.